 5 Report to the Ontario Energy Board - "Empirical Research in Support of Incentive Rate-Setting: 2015 Benchmarking Update."
 Pacific Economics Group LLC.
+July 2016

-July 2016 benchmarking study for use for rates effective in 2017.
-The resulting net price cap adjustment for Hearst Power is 1.75% (i.e. 1.9% - (0% + 0.15%)).
+The OEB assigned Niagara-on-the-Lake Hydro a stretch factor of 0.30% based on the updated benchmarking study for use for rates effective in 2017.
+The resulting net price cap adjustment for Niagara-on-the-Lake Hydro is 1.60% (i.e. 1.9% - (0% + 0.30%)).

-The 1.75% adjustment applies to distribution rates (fixed and variable charges) uniformly across all customer classes; it does not apply to the rates and charges listed in Schedule B.
+The 1.60% adjustment applies to distribution rates (fixed and variable charges) uniformly across all customer classes; it does not apply to the rates and charges listed in Schedule B.